 - Salt and ground black pepper to taste

-- 2 tbsp raw cashews (if nut-free, use ½ cup oat milk or other creamy nondairy milk)
+- 2 tablespoon raw cashews (if nut-free, use ½ cup oat milk or other creamy nondairy milk)

 - Blend the cashews into a smooth paste with ½ cup water or vegetable stock and set aside.

-- Heat 1 tbsp oil in a large dutch oven or pot.
+- Heat 1 tablespoon oil in a large dutch oven or pot.
 Add the meatballs, in batches if needed, and brown on all sides.
 Remove and set aside.